EVERYTHING YOU NEED TO KNOW ABOUT HAVING AN OFFICE DOG

 Remember that no matter the wonderful benefits, there can also be drawbacks to having an office dog or two.

-- There can be toileting accidents and some dogs temperaments of behaviours may not suite to the office environmen
+- There can be toileting accidents and some dogs temperaments of behaviours may not be suited to the office environment.

 - Some people may find them distracting, hurting productivity levels.